DHBern/HistFalk-OralHistoryArchive/README.md

 We are building a website for the publication of oral history recordings (sound and/or video).
 This website is generated using Jekyll and inspired by [MailTape](https://www.mailta.pe/).

 ## Prerequisites
 Jekyll requires the following:
 * Ruby version 2.4.0 or higher
 * RubyGems
 * GCC and Make

-Please refrence [requirements](https://jekyllrb.com/docs/installation/#requirements) for more detailed instructions.
+Please reference [requirements](https://jekyllrb.com/docs/installation/#requirements) for more detailed instructions.

 ##Insatllation
 Follow [Quickstart](https://jekyllrb.com/docs/).